-Taking one thing and changing it to make something else.
-Something more desirable, pretty or functional.
+So you want to be creative, because you know that you feel better when you are being creative.
+One way to be creative is through up-cycling and recycling, it’s often an inexpensive way to be creative because your materials are low cost or even free.
 Up-cycling or recycling is a form of creativity that can be simple.
 Of course it can get complicated too but I’m on a mission to help you keep it simple!
-Re-cycling and up-cycling appeal to me on a minimalist, healthy, saving the planet kind of way.
 But it has a bad reputation for being a bit hokey, and sometimes the results look more like junk than treasure, but it doesn’t have to be that way.

 I think there are two ways to be intentional about up-cyling or recyling and they are:

-- Seeing something and imaging it better, glammed up, made-over.
+- Seeing something and imagining it better, glammed up, made-over.
 Usually considered an Up-cycle

 - Looking for something unthought of that will do particular job.
 Usually considered a Re-cycle.